joshwcheung/ENIGMA/Genetics/ENIGMA3/README.md

 Change directories to move into the SCRIPTS/ folder.
 We will run three scripts in order (run0, run1, run2) to setup and then perform the GWAS.

-For each step, user inputs that need modification are listed below.
+For each step, user inputs that need modification are *italicized*. **Bolded** code may or may not need to be addressed depending on the dataset.
 In some cases, we have bolded directions, so please pay close attention to those settings.
 Most of the bolded sections involve separate settings depending on whether or not your sample contains related members (a family design) or contain all unrelated subjects.

----
----
 ---

 ### **Step 1) run0_E3_GWAS_format.sh**